Students complete a 15–20-page research paper in this class and learn to present an oral defense of their research.

 Evaluation and Feedback

 Parent support is essential to success in this class, and I welcome any questions parents have throughout the class.
-Parents and families are welcome to contact me before registering at [email protected] and new registrants will receive a welcome email with additional startup information.
+Parents and families are welcome to contact me before registering at [email protected] New registrants will receive a welcome email with additional startup information.